ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 from sound_package.effects.echo import echo_function
 ```

-Note that when using from package import item, the item can be either a submodule (or subpackage) of the package, or some other name defined in the package, like a function, class or variable.
+Note that when using from package import item, the item can be either a submodule (or subpackage) of the package or some other name defined in the package, like a function, class or variable.

 The import statement first tests whether the item is defined in the package; if not, it assumes it is a module and attempts to load it.
 If it fails to find it, an `ImportError` exception is raised.